 Quite often.
 At least once a week socially.
 General Hieu and I got quite along because we had common intellectual interests.
 Like reading books.
-I once lend him The Best and the Brightest by David Halberstam, published in 1972.
+I once lent him The Best and the Brightest by David Halberstam, published in 1972.
 After he read it, he was quite depressed because of the pessimistic views presented by its author regarding his predictions of the outcomes of the Vietnam war.

 No, he did not.